redox-os/book/src/philosophy.md

 The license does not restrict the software that may run on Redox, however -- and thanks to the microkernel architecture, even traditionally tightly-coupled components such as drivers can be distributed separately, so maintainers are free to choose whatever license they like for their projects.

+This license was chosen to allow Redox to be used everywhere with minimum restrictions.

 Redox intends to be free forever, because we aim to be a foundational piece in creating secure and resilient systems.